softprops/heroic/README.md

     Email: you@gmail.com
     Password: ****

-3. Install the sbt plugin (note not yet pu
+3. Install the sbt plugin (note not yet published for sbt 0.11)

-For sbt 0.10.*

 Comin' at ya soon